ThreeSixtyGiving/standard/documentation/reference.md

 The 360Giving Spreadsheet template consists of a 'grants' sheet which contains the most common data fields.

-The [Additional fields](/#toc-additional-fields) section provides details of all the possible fields that can be reported.
+The [Additional fields](/#toc-additional-fields) section provides details of all other possible fields that can be reported.
 (These are derived from the [360Giving JSON Schema](/standard/reference/#toc-360giving-json-schemas) ).

 ### Grants Sheet